HussainFaraz/Sacumen_Faraz/README.txt

 Running guidelines:

-1)solution.py:In order to execute the code with various inputs, uncomment A,B and C code blocks in the solution.py and execute the code using command 'python solution.py'
+1)solution.py:In order to execute the code with various inputs, uncomment A code block in the solution.py and execute the code using command 'python solution.py' and provide the user input(Antivirus Log)

 2)test_solution.py: In order to check the test cases, use the command below: pytest -v